Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined to score more than 67.5 points in five of seven games this season.
+- Oklahoma has combined with its opponents to score more than 67.5 points in five of seven games this season.

+- This contest's total is 0.7 points under the 68.2 these two squads combine to give up per game in 2021.

-- The combined points per game average of the two teams, 59.4, is 8.1 points fewer than Saturday's over/under.
+- The Sooners and their opponents score an average of 62.3 points per game, 5.2 fewer than Saturday's total.

-- These two squads surrender a combined 68.2 points per game, 0.7 more than this contest's over/under.

-- The average total in Sooners games this season is 62.3, 5.2 points fewer than Saturday's total of 67.5 .
+- The 56.8 PPG average total in Jayhawks games this season is 10.7 points fewer than this game's over/under.

-- In 2021, games involving the Jayhawks have averaged a total of 56.8 points, 10.7 fewer than this game's set over/under.

 Oklahoma Stats and Trends

+- Oklahoma's games this year have gone over the total in five out of seven opportunities (71.4%).

+- The Sooners average 42.7 points per game, comparable to the 43.3 per outing the Jayhawks give up.

-- Oklahoma is 3-0 against the spread and 3-0 overall in games when it records more than 43.3 points.
+- When Oklahoma records more than 43.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Oklahoma picks up over 484.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Oklahoma piles up more than 484.7 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Sooners have seven turnovers this season, equal to the number of takeaways for the Jayhawks.